AlanLeverenz/Burgers/README.md

 ## How to run the app

-    Go to the "Burgers" Heroku deployment webpage.
+    Go to the "Burgers" Heroku deployment webpage (https://git.heroku.com/vast-mesa-58378.git).
 The interface is a simple listing of burgers on the left side.
 In the middle are buttons to devour the named burger.

     Burger on the menu:
     https://github.com/alanleverenz/Burgers/blob/master/public/images/burger-to-eat.png